bonilhamusclab/MRIcroS/README.md

 or

+	%only render nodes with radius greater than 2
+	%will also remove edges not connected to a node after filtering nodeRadiusThreshold = 2;
+	%only render edges with weights greater than 2 edgeWeightThreshold = 2;
+	MATcro('addBrainNet', node_path, edge_path, nodeRadiusThreshold, edgeWeightThreshold)

+	%to filter by edgeWeight but not node radius
+	%set node radius threshold to -inf
+	MATcro('addBrainNet', node_path, edge_path, -inf, edgeWeightThreshold)

+or

 	% open in GUI, File => Add BrainNet
 	% will prompt for node and edge files
-	MATcro
+	% or
+	% open GUI, File => Add BrainNet with options
+	% for filtering based on specified node radius and edge weight thresholds MATcro

 To close all open BrainNet Connectomes